ZentrixLabs/windows-version-feed/README.md

 - Validate current patch levels for Windows systems
 - Correlate CVEs to specific Windows builds and KBs
 - Enhance visibility into Microsoft’s patching cycle

+For the latest data, always use: windows-versions-current.json CVE_KB_Mapping_current.json

+For historical reference, archived files are available for previous months.

 ## Automation